 When students select an online college, they want to know they’re getting a high-quality education that will prepare them for future jobs and educational opportunities.
 Accreditation is one way online colleges demonstrate their commitment to providing students with quality learning experiences.

-A school’s accreditation status can impact many aspects of a student’s educational experience, including financial aid eligibility, the ability to transfer credits or apply for further study at other institutions, and post-graduation employment opportunities.
+A school’s accreditation status can impact many aspects of a student’s educational experience, including financial aid eligibility and future employment and educational opportunities.

 This article breaks down what online college accreditation is, how online colleges earn accredited status, and why choosing an accredited online college is essential.